-Dr. Martens managed to grow revenue over the last year, which is usually a real positive.
+ZOO Digital Group's revenue is actually up 28% over the last year.
 Since we can't easily explain the share price movement based on these metrics, it might be worth considering how market sentiment has changed towards the stock.

 A Different Perspective